 Eat or be Eaten

 Animals are adapted to obtain and digest food and help them avoid being eaten themselves.
-By looking at the unique characteristics of African animals, students will understand food webs and learn how to classify animals based on their diet.
+By looking at the unique characteristics of African animals, students will understand food webs by classifying animals based on their diet.

 Students will learn:

-- The impacts on ecosystems when a species is introduced or removed and how we can reduce impact.
+- Investigate the impacts on ecosystems when a species is introduced or removed and how we can reduce impact

 There are differences within and between groups of organisms; classification helps organise this diversity (VCSSU091)